 The healthy, non-cereal food source is a hit during fasting season across the subcontinent.
-As we celebrate Onam today, how about binging on one of these tapioca treats?
+As we started the 10-day festivities of Onam on 12th August, 2021, how about binging on one of these tapioca treats?
 Onam marks the homecoming of Mahabali, a mythical king whose reign was considered a golden era of Kerala.
 People in Kerala make elaborate preparations during Onam and celebrate it with great enthusiasm with 10 days of feasting

 An Onam favourite Sago Payasam is a delicious festive dessert made with sabudana (tapioca pearls), milk and flavoured with cardamom and saffron.
 You can try making the delicious dessert at home with this recipe by Niru Gupta.

 (Also Read: Onam Sadhya 2017: The Grand Vegetarian Feast with 26 Dishes)Sago kheer is one of the most loved Onam Sadya delicacies.